-Return type of STRING_AGG() function is depends on first argument (expression).
+The return type of STRING_AGG function is depends on first argument (expression).
 If input argument is string type VARCHAR and NAVARCHAR then result type will be same as input type.

-To demonstrate an example, first we create a sample table – PhoneNoList then will insert some dummy records in table.
+To demonstrate an example, first we will create a sample table named PhoneNoList then insert some dummy records in table.

-Now we will use STRING_AGG() Function to concatenate the rows of phone no for specific user into one single string with separated by comma.
+You can use STRING_AGG function, following T-SQL query uses STRING_AGG function which concatenate the rows of phone numbers for each user into one single string with separated by comma.

-we can also sort the concatenated string by using WITHIN GROUP clause in STRING_AGG() Function.
+You can also sort the order of concatenated string by using WITHIN GROUP clause in STRING_AGG Function.

 If you are not using SQL Server 2017 or later version, then you can use below T-SQL to get the same output.